 Family Support Specialists

-If you get help from any family support organization, you might deal with a family support specialist.
-These specialists are social workers who evaluate your family's needs, arrange assistance for you, and provide you with referrals for educational and support programs.
-They may specialize in areas like domestic violence or child protective services.
-They work with families that include children, people with disabilities, or elderly members.
-Also, they provide counseling to the families they work with.
+If you work with a family support organization, you might be assigned a family support specialist.
+These specialists are social workers who can evaluate your family's needs, arrange assistance for you, and provide you with referrals for education and support programs.
+They may specialize in specific topics, such as domestic violence or child protective services.
+These individuals work with families that include children, people with disabilities, and older adults.
+They might also provide counseling.

 Military Family Support Centers